aibars/master-detail-exercise/README.md

 Environment setting:

-Before running the app, a `.env.local` has to be created.
+Before running the app, a `.env.local` file has to be created.
 In it, the following keys needs to be added:

 ```
 REACT_APP_API_URL=https://pokeapi.co/api/v2/pokemon?limit={LIMIT}